Aakash Repeater Courses

 iii.
 Reduction division takes place

 iv.
-Progeny have some resemblance with parents
+Progeny has some resemblance to parents

 Select the options that are true for both asexual and sexual reproduction from the options given below: